Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 When the user **clicks** on the submit button, the **loader-spinner** will show until the form is finished with submitting the data and the browser has refreshed the page.

-the browser is the one who refreshes the page after the form finishes submitting the data

 **HTML File to create the form**

 ```html